aunz/mwb/README.md

 ```shell
 npm i -D mwb
 ```
-The `tool` directory will be renamed to tool.<timestamp> so your modification will still be preserved.
+The `tool` directory will be renamed to tool.{timestamp} so your modification will still be preserved.
 A new tool directory will be created with the updated settings.